 Besides, anything above 85 degrees Fahrenheit is also harmful.
 High temperature causes a high transpiration rate accompanied by curling, drooping, browning of the edges, and wilting of the leaves.

-Similarly, temperature extremities also lead to yellowing of leaves, stunted growth, and severe stress, ultimately resulting in the death of the plant.
+Similarly, temperature extremities also lead to the yellowing of leaves, stunted growth, and severe stress, ultimately resulting in the death of the plant.

 Tips to Maintain Ideal Temperature Anthurium Polyschistum